mlcommons/ck/README.md

 including costs, throughput, latency, power consumption, accuracy, target devices (cloud/edge/mobile/tiny), environment and data sets.

-As a proof-of-concept, our technology helped the community and several companies including Qualcomm, Neural Magic, Krai, DELL, HPE and Lenovo automate 98% of all MLPerf inference submissions and make them more reproducible and reusable.
+As a proof-of-concept, our technology helped the community and multiple companies including Qualcomm, Neural Magic, Krai, DELL, HPE and Lenovo automate 98% of all MLPerf inference submissions, make them more reproducible and reusable, and obtain record inference performance on the latest Qualcomm and Nvidia devices.

-Our goal is to help everyone focus on innovation by automating all their tedious and repetitive tasks and slashing their research, development, benchmarking, optimization and deployment time and costs by 10..100 times across continuously changing software, hardware and data.
+Our goal is to help researchers and practitioners focus on innovation by automating all their tedious and repetitive tasks and slashing their research, development, benchmarking, optimization and deployment time and costs by 10..100 times across continuously changing software, hardware and data.